 As the focus of healthcare changes, or even as medical coding moved from ICD-9 to ICD-10, the technology has been adapted to meet these new challenges.
 If your organization invests in CAC solutions you must be knowledgeable about the limits and capabilities of the CAC functions and even then it must be properly integrated into your EMR.

-CAC Technology Solutions: Computer assisted coding (CAC) technology have many benefits that can improve medical coding workflows and increase accuracy.
+CAC Technology Solutions: Computer assisted coding (CAC) technology has many benefits that can improve medical coding workflows and increase accuracy.
 However, CAC fits the 80/20 rule.
-CAC solutions require a careful planning and preparation to implement and even then, you can’t predict exactly how well it work from go live.
+CAC solutions require careful planning and preparation to implement and even then, you can’t predict exactly how well it works from go live.
 There may be unforeseen mapping issues or build issues that would cause a number of claims to hit edits.
 For example, if the technology component was not mapped correctly, it may not “see” that a drug code was billed with an administration code, and would stop the charge from going to the payer.
 In cases like this, where the CAC isn’t fully functioning from the go-live, you must have a contingency plan in place to catch the claims that the technology doesn’t.